Cosmoglobe/zodipy/README.md

 # Zodipy

 ## Description
-Zodipy is a python tool that simulates the instantaneous Zodiacal emission as seen by an observer.
+Zodipy is a python tool that simulates the Zodiacal emission.

 ## Installing
 Zodipy is installed with `pip`.